weaveworks/weave-gitops-private/docs/rfcs/0006-pipelies-polling/README.md

 ### Events Management

-Whenever a new app update event comes in, the controller will use `app + cluster` name as the key to identifying which pipeline that app belongs to.
+During the informer creation, we inject the cluster name, so, whenever a new app update event comes in, the informer function will be able to use `app + namespace + cluster` name as the key to identifying which pipeline that app belongs to.

 It will then detect if a change has happened, in the case of `HelmReleases``, it will check if the new `lastAppliedRevision` is different from the old one and trigger the promotion accordingly.